hipe/tmx/lib/skylab/headless/doc/issues/039-the-CLI-action-top-narrative.md

 ## :#storypoint-7 (these constants)

-the use of variants of these constants thoughout the CLI node exemplifies nicely the use of our [#050] name conventions: because it ends in an 'X' it signifies that the "caller" does not know anything about the shape of these values and must use them accordingly. you will see variants of these constants appear variously with zero, one or two trailing underscores and these each have [#100] precise meanings.
+per [#050] name conventions, the terminating 'X' in these constant names signifies that the caller does not know anything about the shape of these values and must behave around them accordingly.  i.e if we change these values here nothing within the library should behave any differently.

-they exist as "public" constants here because while [#126] we do not have a central, shared general CLI node by design, we think it is ok to share these constants throughout our sibling nodes; and that is happening here and not elsewhere because in practice almost all our sibling nodes will exist with the topic node having been loaded already.
+to review, the trailing uderscore means [#079] they are protected constants, and not part of our public API.